The Impossible Planet: Broadcast and reception

 Overnight viewing figures for the episode were 5.94 million, peaking at 6.78 million.
 However, the episode still obtained a 39.8% share of the audience and was the second highest rated programme of the evening, behind Casualty.
 The final ratings for the episode were 6.32 million viewers.

 This episode and "The Satan Pit" were released in the UK, together with "Love & Monsters", as a basic DVD with no special features on 7 August 2006.

 IGN's Ahsan Haque gave the episode a score of 9.3 out of 10, describing it as "an extremely well written and directed episode with awesome visuals and excellent sound design".
 Though he noted that "much of this episode felt a bit like watching a moderately entertaining B-movie like Event Horizon", he thought it was "presented with ample flair and charm".
 Dek Hogan of Digital Spy stated the episode got the series "back on form", though he noted that losing the TARDIS was becoming tiresome.
 Dave Golder, writing for SFX, felt that the two-parter abandoned Doctor Whos "manic energy, a level of wit and an idiosyncratic visual approach" for more traditional science fiction, which made it look at times like "Stargate lite".
 While he thought the spaceship looked "silly", he praised the support cast and especially Tennant and Piper.
 Of "The Impossible Planet" he stated, "The build-up of the mystery was superbly paced and intriguing.
 The characters were fleshed out with masterful economy.
 The tension was tangible.
 The villain felt dangerous.
 And in the idea of an evil entity taking control of a telepathically linked race we had the kind of good, solid SF idea – simple and technobabble-free enough for the non-SF literate audience to grasp – in which the new series should be trading.
 It helps that the Ood were such a great piece of design work, as well."

 In popular culture

 In a September 2013 National Geographic Daily News article, the author mentioned this episode while discussing planets that surround black holes.

+In print

+A novelisation of this episode and "The Satan Pit" written by Matt Jones will be released as a paperback, ebook, and an audiobook on 26 March 2026 under the title The Satan Pit as part of the Target Collection.